Mencho-CR/run_analysis/README.md

 * E. I also added a column with the subjet number for the same reason and in the same way
 * F. Loades both plyr and dplyr packages in that order
 * G. Turned xy_train and xy_test data frames into tbl_df usable in dplyr
-* H. With dplyr, select and contain I was able to keep the variables with "mean" and "std" in their name also kept subject and activity_id variables
+* H. With dplyr, select and contain I was able to keep the variables with mean and std in their name also kept subject and activity_id variables
 * I. I added a column to keep track of wich date came from the Test and which from the Train files(wasn't needed in this exercise, but good practice)
-* J. Finally a added the rows of Train and Test together in a "Big_Table"
+* J. Finally a added the rows of Train and Test together in a Big_Table
 * K. Changed the names of activ_lbl variables to make it easy to merge
 * J. Merged Big_Table with activ_lbl based on the activity label number
 * L. Because they were not needed anymore I removed both activity number and Test/Train columns